pedropb/i2x-word-segmentation-challenge/README.md

 ## Remarks

-- This tool implements an algorithm for word segmentation based on [Peter Norwig's work](http://norvig.com/ipython/).
+- This tool implements an algorithm for word segmentation using bigrams and conditional probability.
+- This implementation was based on [Peter Norwig's work](http://norvig.com/ipython/).
 - It doesn't always output the optimal solution, but it comes close to what a human would expect.
-- Changing
+- Changing the `--max-length` argument can provide various results for the same input.